 Parallelizing by following the recursive structure of a task is simple and appealing.
 However, the potential performance gains should be weighted against the overhead of creating and running many processes.
-Parallelizing by following the recursive structure of a task is simple and appealing.
-However, the potential performance gains should be weighted against the overhead of creating and running many processes.

 Process creation in Erlang is lightweight: 1 GiB of memory fits about 432'000 processes, so one million processes is quite feasible.